JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are three specified standard floating-point values that do not
-correspond to a point on the real number line:
+correspond to any point on the real number line:

 =========== ===========  ================= =================================================================
 Special value            Name               Description